This post was updated on October 27, 2020. It was originally published on July 20, 2016.

 A web operations consultant with more than three decades of system administrator experience, John Arundel is also the author of several books on Puppet, Kubernetes, and cloud infrastructure.
 In addition to tweeting plenty of his own wisdom, he also routinely shares jokes and insights from the lighter side of DevOps culture.

-Donnie Berkholz is VP of IT Service Delivery at corporate travel agency CWT, and Program Chair for the Linux Foundation’s Open Source Summit.
-He’s often on the road, posting from tech conferences.
+Donnie Berkholz is VP of Products at Docker, and Program Chair for the Linux Foundation’s Open Source Summit.
 He uses Twitter to weigh in on important cultural issues surrounding DevOps, security, and technology.

 Kris Buytaert is the Consulting CTO at Inuits, a European open source consulting firm.
 He has an active presence both on social media and the conference circuit, often speaking about DevOps culture.
 You can also keep up with his personal thoughts on his blog, Everything is a Freaking DNS Problem.